Chotto Matte Manchester

 On a Saturday afternoon, the place is heaving.
 No seat left empty, everywhere buzzing and bustling.
 If you’re looking for Manchester’s new focal point, this is it, and then some.

 But all this is window dressing.
 What about the food?
-It’s all about Nikkei cuisine – a fusion of Japanese techniques and Peruvian ingredients.
+It’s Nikkei cuisine – a fusion of Japanese techniques and Peruvian ingredients.
 No, it’s not an AI hallucination, the concept dates back to the late 1800s when Japanese immigrants to Peru took advantage of the wealth of produce available and kickstarted a whole new form of cooking.

 It’s a marvellous combination.
 Elegant and graceful, with a powerful zing.
 Plus, there’s nothing else like it in Manchester.
 (We did have the Icarus-like Shoku over in Mediacity, a few years ago, but nothing since.)